Niall Williams (writer): Novels

 Four Letters of Love, Williams' first novel, was published in 1997 to acclaim.
-It went on to become an international bestseller and has been translated into many languages.

-The Fall of Light was set in the nineteenth century and was Williams' first foray into historical fiction.
+The Fall of Light is set in the 19th century and was Williams' first foray into historical fiction.

 In 2006, Williams' published his novella, The Unrequited.
 He also wrote two young adult novels, Boy in the World (2007) and Boy and Man (2008).

 In 2014, Williams started a series of novels set in Faha, a fictional village in the west of Ireland.
-Similar to Macondo in the works of Gabriel García Márquez, Faha is a village steeped in magic realism, which acts as a backdrop for Williams' stories.
+Like Macondo in Gabriel García Márquez's works, Faha is a village steeped in magic realism that is a backdrop for Williams' stories.

-His 2024 novel, Time of the Child, is also set in Faha.
+Williams' 2024 novel Time of the Child is also set in Faha.
 Lucy Popsecu, writing in The Guardian, called it "a slow-burning, finely crafted novel about second chances, humanity and familial love".

 Screenplays

 Williams has also written screenplays for television and film, including screenplays for Four Letters of Love and This Is Happiness.

 Four Letters of Love was made into a feature film, directed by Polly Steele and starring Pierce Brosnan, Helena Bonham-Carter, and Gabriel Byrne.
-The film was screened at the 2025 Dublin International Film Festival prior to a theatrical release in UK and Irish cinemas from 18 July 2025.
+It screened at the 2025 Dublin International Film Festival before its theatrical release in UK and Irish cinemas on 18 July.